-If you earn less than £10,000, but above £6,032 (2018/19) your employer doesn’t have to automatically enrol you in their scheme however, if you ask to join, your employer will be unable to refuse you and must make contributions on your behalf.
+If you earn less than £10,000, but above £6,240, your employer doesn’t have to automatically enrol you in their scheme.
+However, if you ask to join, your employer will be unable to refuse you and must make contributions on your behalf.

 Auto Enrolment minimum contributions

-Auto Enrolment contribution rates are rising.
-By April 2019 combined Auto Enrolment pension contributions will rise to 8% of your annual ‘qualifying earnings’, which means 5% for you and 3% for your employer.
-It’s not yet clear whether Auto Enrolment pension rates will continue to rise in future, however it’s possible for both you and your employer to pay more than the minimum Auto Enrolment rates so you may want to consider contributing more.
+It’s not yet clear whether Auto Enrolment pension rates will continue to rise in future.
+However, it’s possible for both you and your employer to pay more than the minimum Auto Enrolment rates.
+So you may want to consider contributing more.

 Moving an Auto Enrolment pension